Skip to navigation Skip to content Skip to subnav

 • § 6909.
 Retaliatory action by employer prohibited

 No employer or supervisor may discharge; demote; transfer; reduce pay, benefits, or work privileges; prepare a negative work performance evaluation; or take any other action detrimental to any employee who files a good faith report in accordance with the provisions of this chapter, by reason of the report.
-Any person making a report under this chapter shall have a civil cause of action for appropriate compensatory and punitive damages against any person who causes detrimental changes in the employment status of the reporting party by reason of his or her making a report.
+Any person making a report under this chapter shall have a civil cause of action for appropriate compensatory and punitive damages against any person who causes detrimental changes in the employment status of the reporting party by reason of making a report.
+Nothing in this section grants immunity to a person reporting the person’s own perpetration of maltreatment.
 (Added 1985, No. 78, § 9; amended 2013, No. 131 (Adj.
 Sess.), § 86, eff.
-May 20, 2014.)
+May 20, 2014; 2023, No. 81, § 1, eff.
+July 1, 2023.)

 • § 6910.
 Interference by caregiver

-If consent to receive protective services has been obtained in accordance with section 6907 of this title and the Commissioner has reasonable cause to believe that the caregiver is interfering with the provision of those services, the Commissioner may petition the Superior Court for an order enjoining the caregiver from interfering with the provision of services.
-The petition shall present facts to show that the vulnerable adult is in need of protective services, that he or she or his or her guardian consents to the receipt of protective services, and that the caregiver has interfered with the provision of services.
-If the court, after hearing, finds that the vulnerable adult requires and consents to protective services, and has been prevented by his or her caregiver from receiving services, the court may issue an order enjoining the caregiver from further interference.
-The court may modify the terms of the coordinated treatment plan.
+If consent to receive protective services has been obtained in accordance with section 6907 of this title and the Commissioner has reasonable cause to believe that the caregiver is interfering with the provision of those protective services, the Department may petition the Superior Court for an order enjoining the caregiver from interfering with the provision of protective services.
+The petition shall present facts to show that the vulnerable adult is in need of protective services, that the vulnerable adult or the vulnerable adult’s representative consents to the receipt of protective services, and that the caregiver has interfered with the provision of protective services.
+If the court, after hearing, finds that the vulnerable adult requires and consents to protective services, and has been prevented by the vulnerable adult’s caregiver from receiving protective services the court may issue an order enjoining the caregiver from further interference.
 (Added 1985, No. 78, § 10; amended 1993, No. 100, § 5; 2001, No. 135 (Adj.
 Sess.), § 17, eff.
-June 13, 2002.)
+June 13, 2002; 2023, No. 81, § 1, eff.
+July 1, 2023.)

 • § 6911.
 Records of abuse, neglect, and exploitation